monacoremo/postgrest-sessions-example/app.sql.md

 always return the current time, independent from when the current transaction started.

-In our application, only the active sessions will be of interest in most cases.
+We use a check contraint here to have the database maintain some invariants on our data, like that a session should not expire before it was created.
+With good contraints, we can prevent whole classes of bugs in our application.

-We create a view that identifies them reliably and that we will be able to build upon later.
+In most places in our application, only the sessions that are currently active will be of interest.
+We will create a view that identifies them reliably and that we will be able to build upon later.

 ```sql
 create view app.active_sessions as